Galactic-Infrastructure/galackboard/README.md

   Google Picker credentials.
 Get some from https://console.developers.google.com/start/api?id=picker&credential=client_key and add a `picker` key to the `METEOR_SETTINGS` json object in `/etc/codex-common.env`.
-Note that new applicatinos are marked as risky unless their privacy policy gets manually reviewed, and since we're behind basic auth, that's unlikely to happen.
+Note that new applications are marked as risky unless their privacy policy gets manually reviewed, and since we're behind basic auth, that's unlikely to happen.
 If you don't get the picker credentials, users will still be able to upload files by following the drive folder link.